nrwl/nx/nx-dev/nx-dev/public/documentation/previous/react/api-nest/generators/library.md

 Type: `string`

-Add tags to the library (used for linting)
+Add tags to the library (used for linting).

 ### target